micado-scale/micado-scale.github.io/docs/install/ansible-install.md

 ### Step 3a: Specify security settings and credentials to access MiCADO

-MiCADO master will use these security-related settings and credentials to authenticate its users for accessing the REST API and Dashboard.
+MiCADO Control Plane will use these security-related settings and credentials to authenticate its users for accessing the REST API and Dashboard.

 ```
 cp sample-credentials-micado.yml credentials-micado.yml